 Business Analyst Training and Qualifications though undoubtedly will help significantly to develop your career.
 Interestingly, there are no specific undergraduate university degree courses for Business Analysis.
 Although there are a number of Master’s degree courses (MSc) that are specifically for Business Analysis.
 These courses are a year long if taken full time and two or three years if taken part time.
 Business Analysis and Consulting is a well recognised Masters course.
 Note that the cost of a Master’s Degree course can range up to £10,000 depending on the university.

-Business analyst education degree requirements vary widely.
+Business analyst training and education degree requirements vary widely.
 For entry-level business analyst positions, you may only need any degree.
 Some employers may ask for specific courses that demonstrate IT or analytical skills.

 These courses ensure that you can become a certified Business Analyst and is a formal recognition of your skillset and experience.